lordmathis/llamactl/docs/development/contributing.md

 # Contributing

-Thank you for your interest in contributing to LlamaCtl!
+Thank you for your interest in contributing to Llamactl!
 This guide will help you get started with development and contribution.

 ## Development Setup